Montford Johnson: Early life

 Montford was born in November 1843, about two years after his older sister, Adelaide.
 A few months after he was born, his mother became ill with pneumonia and died.
 Boggy, distraught by his wife's passing, decided to take the children and return east.
-As it was customary for Chickasaw families to take in motherless children and raise them as their own, Boggy's Chickasaw in-laws insisted on raising the children.
-Boggy left without Adelaide and Montford, leaving them in the care of their grandmother, Sallie Tarntubby.
+The Chickasaw had matrilineal traditions and were also used to taking in motherless children and raise them as their own.
+Boggy's Chickasaw in-laws insisted on raising the Johnson children.
+Boggy left Adelaide and Montford, leaving them in the care of their grandmother, Sallie Tarntubby.

-Montford grew up with his grandmother's family, learning Chickasaw traditions and how to take care of livestock.
+Montford grew up with his grandmother's family, learning Chickasaw traditions and how to care for livestock.
 Montford and Adelaide both attended school, Adelaide at Bloomfield Academy and Montford at Chickasaw Manual Labor Academy.
-There, Montford learned farming techniques necessary to yield successful crops.
+There, Montford learned farming techniques intended to produce successful crops.

-Montford and Adelaide lived under the care of their grandmother Sallie until her death in 1858.
+Montford and Adelaide lived under their grandmother Sallie's care until her death in 1858.
 At the end of that school year, they moved to the home of their next nearest relative, Sallie's half-brother, U.S. Army Captain Townsend Hothliche.
-He was stationed at Fort Arbuckle, and had a house nearby on the South Bank of the Washita River.
+He was stationed at Fort Arbuckle (near present-day Davis, Oklahoma), and had a house nearby on the South Bank of the Washita River.

 On a trip to Fort Arbuckle, Adelaide befriended the Campbell family, who were living at the fort.
-The Campbells moved to Indian Territory when the father, a U.S. Army Sergeant, was transferred to Fort Arbuckle, near present-day Davis, Oklahoma.
+The Campbells had moved there when the father, a U.S. Army Sergeant, was transferred to Fort Arbuckle.
 Adelaide fell in love with and married Micheal Campbell, one of Sergeant Campbell's sons.

-Civil War Years
+Civil War years

-The outbreak of the Civil War forced major changes in Indian Territory and affected Montford and his family as well.
-The Union Army evacuated Indian Territory to Kansas, allowing Confederate troops from Texas to occupy many of the forts in the territory.
-The Chickasaws sided with the Confederates and also supplied their own troops to maintain order and defense.
-Michael Campbell joined the Chickasaw battalion as a Major and spent much of the war away from home or stationed at Fort Arbuckle.
-Montford oversaw the duties of the homestead and worked as a partner with Michael.
+The outbreak of the Civil War forced major changes in Indian Territory and affected Montford and his family.
+Despite being forced out of the Southeast by whites encroaching on their lands, the Chickasaw and some of the other nations in Indian Territory allied with the Confederates.

+The Union Army evacuated Indian Territory to Kansas, allowing Confederate troops from Texas to occupy many of the federal forts in Indian Territory.The Chickasaw nation sided with the Confederates, who had promised an Indian state if they won the war.
+The Chickasaw raised their own troops to maintain order and defense in the Territory.

+Michael Campbell joined the Confederate cause and Chickasaw battalion as a Major; he was away from home during much of the war, although sometimes garrisoned at Fort Arbuckle.